sagemath/trac_to_gh/Issue 1969.md

 # Issue 1969: ipython -- update to svn to get this new %hist functionality

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1969

 Original creator: was